maybuzz/frontend-data/process.md

 ## Concept

 At first I thought I needed to structure my data in the server, but this was wrong.
-Now I just collect the data I need and add the structure in D3.
+I managed to write code to collect the data  I should just collect the data I need and add the structure in D3 using `nest`.
 This makes it possible to add a size value which is needed to calculate the depth of the 'bubble'.

 I'm using `d3.nest()` to structure the data.
 Because I need to go deeper into the bubbles every time, I need to nest inside my nest.
 This works; I am able to show genre-bubbles with my books inside.

 ![drawing](drawing.JPG)